Special-K-s-Flightsim-Bots/DCSServerBot/plugins/battleground/README.md

 # Plugin "Battlegound"
-The Battleground plugin adds commands for the [DCSBattleground](https://github.com/Frigondin/DCSBattleground/) tool.</br> The plugin use the coalition feature for communication with the database so you need to set the "COALITION_BLUE_CHANNEL" and "COALITION_RED_CHANNEL" for your servers in dcsserverbot.ini
+The Battleground plugin adds commands for the [DCSBattleground](https://github.com/Frigondin/DCSBattleground/) tool.</br> The plugin use the coalition feature for communication with the database, so you need to set the "COALITION_BLUE_CHANNEL" and "COALITION_RED_CHANNEL" for your servers in dcsserverbot.ini

 ## DCSBattlegound's configuration